-1.1 By way of background information, this application is one of four planning applications submitted for consideration in November and December 2016.
-These applications are:

-16/01582/FUL Demolition of existing structures and construction of new internal access roads, structures (including bridge over railway) and railways, along with landscaping, drainage and associated works.

-16/01601/FUL Demolition of the existing downstream jetty and demolition of the out-of-service part of the existing upstream jetty.
-Construction of a new replacement downstream jetty.

-16/01698/FUL Full planning permission for the demolition of existing buildings and structures and the erection of new buildings, structures, port infrastructure (including road, railways, tracks, gantries and surfacing) landscaping, drainage, and other ancillary works in association with continued use of the port for the storage and transfer of trailers, containers and cars, including the erection of a car storage building on the former Paper Mills land, a workshop in South Park, and a new areas of open storage and transfer trailers, containers and cars on land at Purfleet Farm and south of the railway line.
-Outline planning permission for the expansion of the existing Pre-Delivery Inspection Building.

-- 1.2 Application reference 16/01601/FUL proposes works to existing jetties on the site's river frontage and, as the associated application site only involves land on the seaward side of the tidal defences, this submission can be treated as, to a degree, separate from the other three applications (involving the landward side of the tidal defence).
+- 1.1 By way of background information, this application is one of four planning applications submitted for consideration in November and December 2016.
+These applications are: - 16/01574/FUL Demolition of existing structures and construction of new roundabout and highway works at Stonehouse Corner/London Road, new secure site entrance and exit facilities, along with landscaping, drainage and associated works - 16/01601/FUL Demolition of the existing downstream jetty and demolition of the out-of-service part of the existing upstream jetty.
+Construction of a new replacement downstream jetty. - 16/01698/FUL Full planning permission for the demolition of existing buildings and structures and the erection of new buildings, structures, port infrastructure (including road, railways, tracks, gantries and surfacing) landscaping, drainage, and other ancillary works in association with continued use of the port for the storage and transfer of trailers, containers and cars, including the erection of a car storage building on the former Paper Mills land, a workshop in South Park, and a new areas of open storage and transfer trailers, containers and cars on land at Purfleet Farm and south of the railway line.
+Outline planning permission for the expansion of the existing Pre-Delivery Inspection Building. - 1.2 Application reference 16/01601/FUL proposes works to existing jetties on the site's river frontage and, as the associated application site only involves land on the seaward side of the tidal defences, this submission can be treated as, to a degree, separate from the other three applications (involving the landward side of the tidal defence).
 Consequently application ref.
 16/01601/FUL will be determined under delegated powers.
 The remaining three submissions (16/01574/FUL / 16/01582/FUL / 16/01698/FUL) are related and the red-line application site boundaries in part overlap.
 Despite this overlap, there are contractual reasons why the applicant has made three separate submissions.
-These related applications are for development requiring assessment under the Environmental Impact Assessment (EIA) Regulations and Environmental Statements accompany the submissions. - 1.3 The applications involve land within and adjacent to the Purfleet Thames Terminal (PTT) which is owned by Purfleet Real Estate and operated by C.RO Ports London Ltd. The existing PTT site extends to approximately 42 Ha in area and handles approximately 400,000 trailers and containers and the import / export of some 200,000 vehicles annually.
+These related applications are for development requiring assessment under the Environmental Impact Assessment (EIA) Regulations and Environmental Statement accompany the submissions.

+- 1.3 The applications involve land within and adjacent to the Purfleet Thames Terminal (PTT) which is owned by Purfleet Real Estate and operated by C.RO Ports London Ltd. The existing PTT site extends to approximately 42 Ha in area and handles approximately 400,000 trailers and containers and the import / export of some 200,000 vehicles annually.
 The terminal is served by a roll-on roll-off (RO-RO) jetty which can accommodate two vessels.
-The terminal is served by sailings to and from Rotterdam and Zeebrugge.

-- 1.4 C.RO Ports also operate from a terminal at Dartford downstream of the QEII Bridge.
+The terminal is served by sailings to and from Rotterdam and Zeebrugge. - 1.4 C.RO Ports also operate from a terminal at Dartford downstream of the QEII Bridge.
 However, the applicant suggests that in the future the PTT site will be the main focus of future operations on the River Thames. - 1.5 Historic Ordnance Survey mapping suggests that the PTT site was originally developed after the First World War as the 'Purfleet Wharf & Saw Mill' south of the railway line.
 This site was served by a pier on the Thames and a number of railway sidings within the site.
 After the Second World War the site was known as 'Purfleet Deep Wharf', with land at 'North Park' south of Jarrah Cottages used as an oil storage depot.
 By the 1970's further jetties had been developed on the river frontage and land immediately south of Jarrah Cottages was used as a transport depot.
 The oil storage use on North Park ceased during the 1980's, with the entire PTT site operated by C.RO Ports since 1992.